UoA-eResearch/mytardis_ingestion_rocrate/README.md

-# ro-crate-hackday
+# The Art of Remembering
-Hackday project 2021:  The Art of Remebering
+CeR Hackday project 2021: The Art of Remembering